- How can Standardized/Simulated Patients help my program?

 - Physical signs or findings

-Standardized/Simulated Patients are trained to provide feedback on the learner's professional manner, attitude, and interpersonal skills.
+Standardized/Simulated Patients are trained to provide feedback on the learner's observable behaviors, attitude, approach and interpersonal skills.
 This mode of feedback can be verbal, written, or through a checklist.

 - Faculty Development